hmrc/alcohol-duty-performance-tests/README.md

 # alcohol-duty-performance-tests

-Performance test suite for the `<digital service name>`, using [performance-test-runner](https://github.com/hmrc/performance-test-runner) under the hood.
+Performance test suite for the `Alcoho Duty`, using [performance-test-runner](https://github.com/hmrc/performance-test-runner) under the hood.

 ## Pre-requisites